jdjake/Notes/MathBookRecommendations.md

 		William Feller, An Introduction to Probability Theory and its Applications (Vol 1-2)

-		David Williams, Weighing the Odds: A Course in Probability Theory
+		* David Williams, Weighing the Odds: A Course in Probability Theory

 	Geometry
 	========

-		Hartshorne, Geometry: Euclid and Beyond
+		* Robin Hartshorne, Geometry: Euclid and Beyond

-		Richter-Gebert, Perspectives on Projective Geometry
+		* Jurgen Richter-Gebert, Perspectives on Projective Geometry

-		T.K.
-Carne, University of Cambridge Lecture Notes, Geometry and Groups
+		* Keith Carne, University of Cambridge Lecture Notes, Geometry and Groups

-		Hermann Weyl, Symmetry
+		* Hermann Weyl, Symmetry

-		Oliver Byrne, The First Six Books of The Elements of Euclid.
+		* Oliver Byrne, The First Six Books of The Elements of Euclid.

 	Complex Analysis
 	================